Law Society vs government: High Court case gets go-ahead

 Law Society wins High Court battle

 Evidence from our members showed “the system is slowly coming apart at the seams”.
-Now, the government must rethink its irrational decision on criminal legal aid funding before the system collapses.
+Now, the UK government must rethink its irrational decision on criminal legal aid funding before the system collapses.

 Find out more about our judicial review victory